There are more than 300 million people worldwide who have trouble seeing the world in color.

 If you’re colorblind, it means that your eyes do not perceive colors in the same way as those of a person who is not colorblind.
 People with this condition may have trouble distinguishing between some colors or seeing them at all.

 Color blindness is an inherited trait and cannot be cured.
-It affects both men and women equally, though it’s more common in men than women—about 8 percent of males are affected by some form of color vision deficiency, while only 0.5 percent of females suffer from it.
+It affects both men and women equally.
+But, it’s more common in men.
+About 8% of males have some form of color vision deficiency.
+Only 0.5% of females suffer from it.

 Color-vision deficiency (CVD) can be broken down into two main categories: total colorblindness (or monochromacy) and partial CVD which includes protanopia (green blindness), deuteranopia (red blindness) and tritanopia (blue blindness).